bluss/pyproject-local-kernel/README.md

 # Rye(ish) Jupyter Kernel

-Use per-directory Rye projects to run Python Jupyter kernels.
-See the examples directory for how to setup jupyterlab and notebook projects separately.
+- Use per-directory Rye projects to run Python Jupyter kernels - separate dependencies for every notebook, as needed!

 The intention is that instead of installing a myriad of jupyter kernelspecs, one per project, instead have one "meta" kernel that enables the environment